piatkowski/wckalkulator/readme.md

 - display calculated product price in the cart widget (cart popup)
 - new parameter: product_is_on_sale to use in formula
 - added parameters to js dynamic formula in HTML field
+- added placeholder for select and dropdown fields
 - bug fixed: incorrect value of the image swatch in the cart

 v.1.5.5-1.5.7